kakashidinho/nanowar-public/README.md

 	2. Unix like:
 	"cd" to "demo" folder.
-	Use command "python -m SimpleHTTPServer 8081" if Python version below 3, Or "python -m http.server 8081" otherwise.
+	Use command "python -m SimpleHTTPServer 8081" if Python version below .
+	Or use "python -m http.server 8081" otherwise.

 	This HTTP Server will use port 8081.

 - On browser, open "http://localhost:8081/demo.html".
 The "localhost" part can be replaced by your host name or IP.